How to Fix Apex Legends Crashing in Ranked Mode?

 1. Check Minimum System Requirements

-The first step is to check the minimum system requirements of the game.
-If your PC doesn’t meet the minimum requirements, you might crash the game when playing Ranked games.
+The first step is to make sure your PC meets the minimum system requirements for Apex Legends.
+If your hardware does not meet these requirements, the game may crash, especially when playing Ranked games.

 Minimum Requirements